Let the lie

 Economists have become the High Priests and Priestesses of the voracious and tyrannical monster known as the Global Economy, which increasingly we serve rather than having it serve us, regardless of how much harm it does to human beings and to other living organisms, as well as to the environment.
 To reduce this harm, we must first of all cease listening to and obeying the many lies and falsehoods told by economists.

-In the case of the three Nobel Prizes that are awarded to scientists in the fields of physics, chemistry, and medicine or physiology, there is probably no recipient whose work was later found to be wrong, whether in whole or in part.
+In the case of the three Nobel Prizes that are awarded to scientists in the fields of physics, chemistry, and medicine or physiology, there are very few recipients whose work was later found to be wrong, whether in whole or in part.
 But this has happened frequently in the field of economics, where such notable recipients as Friedrich Hayek, Milton Friedman, Kenneth Arrow, Robert Lucas, and Gary Becker have all asserted things that were later discovered to be wrong.
 This in itself is sufficient to show that economists do not deserve to have their field of study, alone among all the many humanities that study human behaviour, distinguished by the awarding of a Nobel Prize.

 I will propose something that I will call the “Nobel Hall of Shame.”
 Inclusion in this disreputable category is based on the criterion that the work for which a recipient was awarded the Nobel Prize is later found to be wrong.
 By far, the largest number of past winners who belong in the Nobel Hall of Shame are economists.
 These include Kenneth Arrow (for applying general equilibrium analysis to economics), Robert Lucas (for his theory of rational expectations), Gary Becker (for using economic theories to explain non-economic behaviours), Robert Merton and Myron Scholes (for their derivatives-pricing method), and Eugene Fama (for the efficient-market hypothesis).
 Although their inclusion in the Nobel Hall of Shame is not their fault, since this is rather the fault of the incompetent fools who decided to award them this prize, the fact that they were awarded this duplicitous prize has greatly magnified the scope of their mistakes, by bringing their work to the attention of many more people than it would have reached otherwise, and thus making it much more influential than it would otherwise have been.

 These are recipients whose work I can personally evaluate as being wrong.
-It is entirely possible that there are other economics recipients who also belong in the Nobel Hall of Shame.
+There are probably other Nobel Economics Prize recipients who also belong in the Nobel Hall of Shame.
 I will leave it to others who are more qualified than I am to perform this evaluation in the case of physics, chemistry, and medicine or physiology.